 - Possessions are negatively impacting their safety, health or hygiene.

-Does someone you know possess these qualities?
+Does someone you know possesses hoarding qualities?
 Check out our three tips and list of resources below to begin the process of helping a hoarder.

 Use the Best Hoarding Resources